 Our ‘stages’ – typically 4 to 6 stand-out sections of trail per day – are predominantly long, downhill single-track sections of technical trail.
-Liason Stages are a mixture of cruising singletrack and fireroad, mechanical uplifts (ski-lifts), some climbing – with very minimal off bike hiking/pushing.
+‘Liaison’ sections (between ‘stages’) are a mixture of cruising singletrack and fireroad, mechanical uplifts (ski-lifts), some climbing – with very minimal off bike hiking/pushing.

 MARSHALLING :: NAVIGATION :: SAFETY

-In addition to the sweeper system, a mutual-goodwill spirit is expected of all entrants.
-In the event of arriving to a fellow rider in trouble and/or in need of urgent medical attention or rescue, the entrant is expected to temporarily remove their “race-head” and provide assistance / alert the race organisers if not already on the scene.
-Race standings and stage-time adjustments will be made accordingly and fairly in this event, at the discretion of the race organiser.
-Similarly, time penalties and even outright disqualification will be applied to any rider flagrantly ignoring the safety of any other rider in an emergency situation…or showing disrespect to the fragile natural Alpine environment in which we have the privilege to share with all manner of other local residents (wildlife, farmers, villagers, and tourists alike).
+In addition to the sweeper system, a mutual-goodwill spirit is expected of all participants.
+In the event of arriving to a fellow rider in trouble and/or in need of urgent medical attention or rescue, the entrant is expected to assist and provide assistance / alert the organisers if not already on the scene.
+Similarly, penalties and even outright disqualification will be applied to any rider flagrantly ignoring the safety of any other rider in an emergency situation…or showing disrespect to the fragile natural Alpine environment in which we have the privilege to share with all manner of other local residents (wildlife, farmers, villagers, and tourists alike).

 UPLIFTS :: FITNESS LEVELS